slowernews/wisdom-tldr/chapters/introduction.md

 > *'The minute you're satisfied with where you are, you aren't there anymore.' -- Tony Gwynn*

+> *'Happiness is your default state when you remove everything.' -- Naval Ravikant*

 HINT: How to lower your expectations?
 Be [grateful]().

 <!--
+happiness is not about positive thoughts. but every positive thought is based on a negative thought. happiness is about absense of desire! and embrace the presence on the present time.

 EDGE: temos q estar sempre nos limites para sermos felizes.

 You Don’t Have to Pick Happiness or Profit